-- Compiling a list of key government business activities and policy you had involvement with, advised on or made decisions about, in the last 2 years in your role while the information remains fresh in your mind (noting if you apply to become a registered lobbyist in Queensland you must provide a statement of official dealings as part of your application and this statement is published on the Lobbying Register once you are registered). - Remaining vigilant about any potential issues in any new role. - Declaring to any prospective employers you have post separation obligations. - Preparing an agenda for a proposed business meeting with a government representative to ensure matters are carefully articulated before the meeting and to avoid potential breaches of the post separation provisions. - Absenting yourself from meetings and matters where potential breaches may arise. - Erring on the side of caution if there is any uncertainty. - Seeking out information that may be relevant and/or seeking advice from your Ethical Standards Unit (or equivalent), before you leave, or from an independent legal advisor after you have left.
+- Compiling a list of the key government business, activities or policy you had involvement with, advised on, or made decisions about, in the last 2 years in your role if you intend to apply to become registered as a lobbyist in Queensland (you must provide a statement of official dealings as part of your application and this statement is published on the Lobbing Register once you are registered). - Remaining vigilant about any potential issues in any new role. - Declaring to any prospective employers you have post separation obligations. - Preparing an agenda for a proposed business meeting with a government representative to ensure matters are carefully articulated before the meeting and to avoid potential breaches of the post separation provisions. - Absenting yourself from meetings and matters where potential breaches may arise. - Erring on the side of caution if there is any uncertainty.

-What if I have not yet resigned but am considering other employment?
+What if I am still in my ministerial role but considering other employment?

-There is nothing wrong or inappropriate in applying for a new role, having discussions with a prospective employer or considering a job offer made to you.
+There is nothing wrong or inappropriate in considering a new role, having discussions with a prospective employer or considering a job offer made to you.
 However, these activities constitute a personal interest which could give rise, in the mind of a reasonable person informed of the facts, to a conflict of interest - either actual, potential or perceived.
-This occurs when your personal interest in the prospective employment/employer conflicts with the performance of your official duties.
-For example, if you are involved in a matter that may have a material impact on your prospective employer.
+This occurs when your personal interest in the prospective employment/employer conflicts with the performance of your ministerial duties.
+For example, if you are making a decision on a matter affecting your prospective employer.